 How do IPOs work?

-IPOs are released when a company decides to start selling its shares to the public.
-The company will decide how many shares it wants to offer, and the investment bank will decide on the initial price of the stocks based on supply and demand.
-To learn more about IPOs and how they work, watch this short video.
+IPOs work by having a company listing its shares on the open market, where market participants can buy and sell the shares.
+The company will decide how many shares it wants to offer, and an underwriter – usually a bank - will decide on the initial price of the stocks based on supply and demand.

 Choose the world’s No.1 CFD provider1